Investigators say New York Governor Cuomo sexually harassed 11 women | Politics

 "What this investigation revealed was a disturbing pattern of conduct by the governor of the great state of New York," said James, a Democrat.
 "These 11 women were in a hostile and toxic work environment."
 President Joe Biden, a fellow Democrat who has previously said Cuomo should resign if the allegations were shown by an investigation to be true, plans to give his reaction later in the day, White House spokeswoman Jen Psaki told reporters.

-The report said one of the women Cuomo targeted was a state trooper.
+The report said one woman Cuomo targeted was a state trooper.
 Anne Clark, who helped run the inquiry, said Cuomo stood behind the trooper in an elevator and "ran his finger from her neck down her spine and said, 'Hey you.'"
 Cuomo also ran an "open hand from her belly button to her hip where she carries her gun," Clark added.
 The trooper, according to Clark, said Cuomo inappropriately touched her from "her chest to her privates."
-Cuomo, a divorced father of three adult daughters, said he is sorry if his behavior was misunderstood by his accusers, but denied wrongdoing.
-He said he would "not be distracted" from his work battling the COVID-19 pandemic, a sign he has no intention of resigning.
+Cuomo, a divorced father of three adult daughters, said he would "not be distracted" from his work battling the pandemic, a sign he has no intention of resigning.

 "I want you to know directly from me that I never touched anyone inappropriately or made inappropriate sexual advances," Cuomo said.
 "I am 63 years old.
 I've lived my entire adult life in public view.
 That is just not who I am.
 And that's not who I have ever been."
 "The facts are much different than what has been portrayed," Cuomo added.